 Indeed it seems as there is almost a one-size-fits-all approach to the courses that Rocket Languages offers up as I found that the Russian course had almost all of the same problems as the other two.
+As such there are many Russian courses which I’d recommend using instead.

 Although it is mostly aimed at beginners and only has one level for you to work through, Rocket Russian also has a series of Travelogue lessons on offer which represent a serious step up.
 While I appreciated the fact that in these they place a heavier emphasis on using Russian, I’m not entirely sure how you’d ever expect to get to that level through solely working through Level 1.